 As network slicing does not enable the possibility to prevent UEs from trying to access the network in areas which the UE is not allowed to use the Network Slice allocated for the NPN, Closed Access Groups may optionally be used in addition to network slicing to apply access control.

+To facilitate access control of UEs that are allowed to access CAG cells through Unifed Access Control mechanism, standarized access categories, or operator-defined access categories, or both is/are defined that can relate that the access attempt is for service through a CAG cell.

 A Closed Access Group identifies a group of subscribers who are permitted to access one or more CAG cells associated to the CAG.

 CAG is used for the Public network integrated NPNs to prevent UE(s), which are not allowed to access the NPN via the associated cell(s), from automatically selecting and accessing the associated cell(s).